RMS Empress of Japan (1929): 1930–1942: Empress of Japan

-She would continue sailing the Vancouver–Yokohama–Kobe–Shanghai–Hong Kong route for the rest of the decade.
+She would continue sailing the Vancouver – Yokohama – Kobe – Shanghai – Hong Kong route for the rest of the decade.
 Amongst her celebrity passengers were a number of American baseball all-stars, including Babe Ruth, who sailed to Japan for a barnstorming tour in October 1934.

 The outbreak of war in Europe caused Empress of Japan to be re-fitted for wartime service.

-Following the Japanese attacks on the Empire outposts in the Far East in December 1941, the name of the ship needed to be changed.
-In 1942, she was renamed Empress of Scotland.
+Following the Japanese attacks on the Empire outposts in the Far East in December 1941, the Empress of Japan was the last ship to successfully evacuate civilians from Singapore, leaving the dock on 30th January 1942 and arriving in Durban about 10 days later.
+Later in the same year, she was renamed Empress of Scotland.

-1942–1957: Empress of Scotland
+1948–1957: Empress of Scotland

 Following the end of World War II, Empress of Scotland was needed to meet the newly developing demands for trans-Atlantic passenger service.
 In the period between 1948 and 1950, she was rebuilt at Fairfield in Glasgow.
 These modifications were necessary to better meet weather conditions on the colder Atlantic route.
 This extensive re-fitting included a radical reconfiguration of her cabins from the original four classes to just two – first and tourist.

 In 1951 she carried Princess Elizabeth (later Queen Elizabeth II) and Prince Philip, Duke of Edinburgh returning from their tour of Canada.
-They departed from St John’s Canada and travelled to Liverpool.
+They departed from St John's Canada and travelled to Liverpool.

 The Canadian Pacific Empress of Scotland completed her last trans-Atlantic crossing in 1957; and she was temporarily laid up in Belfast until being sold.